40 Clever Ways to Repurpose Old Kitchen Items

 Tea Cup and Saucer Gnome

-This is a really simple idea but I thought it was worth noting.
-Repurpose a pasta strainer to hold fruit.
+This is a simple idea, but I thought it was worth noting.
+Repurpose a strainer to use as a fruit bowl.
 Use a single colander as a stand-alone fruit basket or string two together to make hanging baskets.

 Photo of a pasta strainer or colander repurposed into a fruit bowl.
 Shown: a white enamel strainer with a strawberry pattern sitting on a counter with apples and bananas in it.